mudcano/mudrich/docs/source/layout.rst

 To define a layout, construct a Layout object and print it::

-    from rich import print
+    from mudrich import print
-    from rich.layout import Layout
+    from mudrich.layout import Layout

     layout = Layout()
     print(layout)